arunrao/rampart-ai/demo/README.md

 ```
 Error: Access to fetch blocked by CORS policy
 ```
+- Solution: Use the HTTP server instead of opening file directly
+- Run: `python3 serve_demo.py` in the demo directory
-- Solution: Backend CORS is configured for localhost:3000, use local file or serve via HTTP
+- Backend CORS is configured for localhost:8081 in development mode

 **4. Rate Limit Exceeded**
 ```